metio/seb/content/posts/multiple-git-configs.md

   path = ~/.config/git/work
 ```

-The [includeIf](https://git-scm.com/docs/git-config#_includes) directive supports multiple matchers.
+The [includeIf](https://git-scm.com/docs/git-config#_includes) directive supports multiple keywords.
 In my case, work and personal projects have a different root directory, therefore I can filter based on the location using `gitdir`.
-The personal Git config simply looks like this:
+The personal Git configuration simply looks like this:

 ```ini
 [user]